gsingh-0-0-1/PRASSE/README.md

 This will prompt you to enter crop values for the images.

 This algorithm does quite well overall - its true positive rate is effectively 100% - it has detected all of the pulsars that have been fed into it.
-It has a rough true positive rate of 9%, based on experimental statistics consisting of roughly 15,000 individual pieces of data.
+It has a rough false positive rate of 9%, based on experimental statistics consisting of roughly 15,000 individual pieces of data.
 The average runtime
 Hovers around 3 plots per second, with an observed peak of 5 and a low of 1.
 The false positives consist mainly of RFI, due to the program being unable to look at DM at the moment - when this is implemented, the false positive rate is expected to drop drastically.
 This will be in the very near future.